eclipse-langium/langium-website/hugo/content/tutorials/langium_and_monaco.md

 });
 ```

 We can produce this Monarch grammar by updating our **langium-config.json** to also produce a Monarch file as output.
 Note that although we're talking about MiniLogo here, we based this example off of the hello-world example produced by the yeoman generator.
-As such, we still have hello world names here and there, and for this guide, we'll just use the same name again as for the TextMate grammar.
+As such, we still have hello world names here and there, and for this tutorial we'll just use the same name again as for the TextMate grammar.

 ```json
 ...